Steatitis or myositis

-(yellow fat disease, see Yellow Fat Disease) occurs in young, rapidly growing mink as a result of excessive, rancid unsaturated fatty acids and a deficiency of vitamin E in the diet.
+(yellow fat disease, see Yellow Fat Disease) occurs in young, rapidly growing mink as a result of excessive, rancid, unsaturated fatty acids and a deficiency of vitamin E in the diet.
 Affected mink may be found dead, or they may exhibit slight locomotor disturbances followed by death.
 Necropsy findings include yellow, edematous internal or subcutaneous fat that contains an acid-fast pigment.
-Control consists of removal of the source of the rancid fats and proper storage of feed.
-Stabilized vitamin E may be administered in the feed (15 mg/mink) for 4 wk, and affected kits should be injected parenterally with 10–20 mg vitamin E for several days.
-The condition can be prevented by feeding a nutritionally sound diet with added vitamin E.
+It is more common to find myoglobinuria and dark red bladders (resembling plum bladder).
+Histopathology shows myositis and cardiomyopathy.
+Hepatic vitamin E levels <15 mcg/g can lead to acute death.
+Control consists of removal of the source of the rancid fats and polyunsaturated oils and proper storage of feed.
+Stabilized vitamin E may be administered in the feed (15 mg/mink) for 4 wk, and affected kits should be injected parenterally with 10–20 mg of vitamin E for several days.
+Feeding a nutritionally sound diet with added vitamin E is preventive.

 (thiamine deficiency) results from feeding certain raw fish that contain the enzyme thiaminase.
 These include whitefish, freshwater smelt, carp, goldfish, creek chub, fathead minnow, buckeye shiner, sucker, channel catfish, bullhead, minnow, white bass, sauger pike, burbot, and saltwater herring.
 Affected mink gradually become anorectic, lose weight, and die after terminal convulsions and paralysis.
 Fish that contain high levels of thiaminase should be thoroughly cooked at 181°F (83°C) for ≥5 min, or fed raw as a portion of the diet only on alternate days.
 Mink injected with thiamine hydrochloride, 50 mg, SC, recover rapidly.
 Adequate thiamine (brewer's yeast) should be included in the ration.